ShehabAldeenMo/STMicroelectronics-Tasks/Session 2/Task 1/README.md

 # Q&A
-<span style="color: red"> 1.
+<span style="color: green"> 1.
 Write a C program consists of 2 C files, one file contains a function and one or more global variables (used in this function), and the second one contains the main function and uses the function defined in the first file.</span>